pulumi-demos/examples/python/gcp-gke-base-infra-py/README.md

 This example provisions a [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) cluster, using infrastructure-as-code, and then deploys a Kubernetes Deployment into it, to test that the cluster is working.
-This demonstrates that you can manage both the Kubernetes objects themselves, in addition to underlying cloud infrastructure, using a single configuration language (in this case, TypeScript), tool, and workflow.
+This demonstrates that you can manage both the Kubernetes objects themselves, in addition to underlying cloud infrastructure, using a single configuration language (in this case, Python), tool, and workflow.

 # Demo Overview

 This demo highlights the following:
-- Typescript support: It is written in Typescript.
+- Python support: It is written in Python.
-  - Uses a standard typescript pattern of putting code in a separate file (config.ts).
 - Component Resources: Uses component resource for cluster and related resources.
 - Uses programmatic secrets to encrypt the kubeconfig output.
-- Can be used in conjunction with one of the guestbook project to demonstrate, among other things, stack references.
+- Can be used in conjunction with one of the guestbook projects to demonstrate, among other things, stack references.

 ## Prerequisites